 My nervous habit is to talk fast, so I’m trying to work on this.
 For a long time, I would talk too fast because I thought it would make the video shorter, but it really wasn’t saving much time.
 Breathing is more important 😉 Also remember you can edit out transitions between topics.

 ** Avoid talking while reaching for items if you’re filming a haul video.
 I learned this the hard way while editing the first haul I filmed.
 It was impossible to edit out leaning forward to pick things up when I was still talking about the item.
+It seems like common sense now, but as a new Youtuber it’s something I didn’t learn until it happened!

-Most cameras have a 30-minute filming limit
+Avoid the 30-minute filming limit

 Write down mentioned links and videos as you edit